hoffmangroup/segzoo/README.md

 ![Plot](https://bitbucket.org/hoffmanlab/segzoo/raw/default/plots/plot.png)

 Y-axis are the labels of the segmentation for all the plots.
-As a note: the aggregation results displayed are the percentage of aggregations in one component in comparison for all the gene biotype, so notice that each row adds up 100.
+As a note: the aggregation results displayed are the percentage of aggregations in one component in comparison to all the gene biotype, so notice that each row adds up to 100.